 Application of scientific principles and practice in planning, effecting, and evaluating the total nursing care of patients who have psychological or mental health problems.
 Pharmacological and nutritional concepts are integrated.
 (190507)

-NURSING 261-Surgical Nursing.
+NURSING 261-Nursing Care of the Adult II.
 (3-9) Credit: 6.

 Prerequisite: Nursing 162.
 Lab Fee: \$8.00.